Introduction: An actual 4K 120 Hz option available now before 2018

 Ever moved a mouse cursor very, very fast — and noticed multiple copies of the mouse cursor?
 This is a common side effect of using a finite refresh rate:

 We created a brand new test, TestUFO Mouse Arrow, to make it easier to photograph a comparison all at once.
 This effect is clearly demonstrated with this TestUFO test running at 480 Hz:

 At 480 Hz, the mouse cursor moves massively more fluidly, as does things like window dragging, scrolling, or even staring at the crosshairs while turning/strafing in a first-person shooter such as CS:GO.

-In all situations, there is far less stroboscopic stepping effects.
+In all situations, higher refresh rates gives less stroboscopic stepping effects.

 Advantage 2: Reduced Motion Blur

 Motion blur from display persistence has long been a problem for LCD panels.
 Even motion blur also occurs on OLED panels.
 This effect is well-demonstrated in this TestUFO eye tracking animation.
 Manufacturers have added motion blur reduction features such as strobe backlights.
 However, another way to reduce motion blur (without strobing) is simply to add more refresh cycles.

 I, myself (Mark Rejhon), worked with NIST.gov, NOKIA, and KELTEK researchers to create a peer-reviewed conference paper on a new motion blur testing technique to accurately & properly photograph display motion blur:

 Blur Busters understands the science and physics of display motion blur and its causes.
 For example, 2ms persistence can be achieved via (1000 / 2) = 500 fps at 500 Hz.
 This is the same persistence as LightBoost and ULMB which was measured to have a ~2ms persistence.